LSSTDESC/BlendingToolKit/docs/source/tutorials.rst

   def sep_measure(batch, idx, channels_last=False, surveys=None, sigma_noise=1.5, **kwargs):
     """Return detection, segmentation and deblending information with SEP.

+    For each potentially multi-band image, an average over the bands is taken before measurement.
     NOTE: If this function is used with the multiresolution feature, measurements will be carried on the first survey, and deblended images or segmentations will not be returned.